 For a writer, stumbling upon a great story idea on a trip is why we get up in the morning.

 It’s perhaps pure serendipity that a writer and a story idea find each other.
 But such encounters occur very rarely.
 Most the time a great story comes from months of preparation, research, and creative thinking.

 Keep an eye out for anything that catches your interest and can be transformed into a story.

 The lone monk standing on the rubbles of Durbar Square seeking alms, the delicious street food that goes beyond dal bhat, or the growing cafe culture in Kathmandu – all of them are potential story ideas.

 Another great way to hunt for ideas is to read local English-language newspapers.
-These include The Himalayan Times, The Kathmandu Post, as well as magazines such as The Nepali Man and Wave.
+These include The Himalayan Times, The Kathmandu Post, and magazines such as The Nepali Man and Wave.

 Earthquake-related stories have been reported by almost every single outlet in the world, so it’s a good idea to look for follow-up stories.

 Aside from Everest and climbing-related stories, there are quite a lot of offbeat trekking and adventure travel stories waiting to be told.

 Though mired in issues related to lack of public infrastructure and sanitation, Kathmandu is still a vibrant capital city.
 Under its chaotic surface are countless interesting personalities waiting to be profiled.

 After you find your idea and decide on your story, approaching your subject while you are still in the country is a good idea.

 In general, Nepalis are not shy of talking to a tourist – for years, they’ve seen way too many of them.
 They usually don't mind being photographed either.
 However, the universal rule of thumb applies – though it’s not always possible, ask whenever you can before pointing your camera at a friendly face in the crowded market.

 Most urban Nepalis speak basic English, but if you’re asking complex questions or looking for nuanced answers, hire an interpreter.

 Pack your power bank to save yourself from the embarrassment of your phone dying midway through an interview.